 - Automated workflows for the USAF’s Office of Special Investigations (OSI) to get them caught up on processing a backlog of 100k criminal records through service mapping, user research, and interface improvements

 - Worked with the COVID-19 Task Force to process reasonable accommodations requests by automating workflows and creating one point of access for submission requests, thereby enabling efficient administrative review and reporting

 - Developed an Electronic Flight Bag (EFB) calculator application for airmen who need to do calculations on the flight line using iPads that didn’t have pre-installed calculators

 Since launching in 2021, the Design Studio’s inter-agency model has found product-market fit and delivered on several high-profile wins for the Air Force.
 By creating a center for design excellence, we have created a rising tide that lifts all ships, driving digital transformation and improving the quality of design within the USAF as a whole.

-- Reduces mobile application production time from 2–3 years to two months thanks to pre-approved design components, application infrastructure, and modern ways of working
+- Reduces application time-to-production from years to months through a robust design infrastructure and modern ways of working

-- Built eight software products and advised on several high-profile Air Force initiatives over the course of 2.5 years to drive digital transformation within the Air Force
+- Built eight software products, and advised several high-profile initiatives, over the course of 2.5 years to help drive broader digital transformation throughout the Air Force